Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 Organizational Goals:
 - Create a simple, easy to play memory game, which can provide a quick relaxation moment.
-- The game must be  challenging players with different difficulty levels.
+- The game must be challenging players with levels with increasing difficulty, should be relatively easy at the beginning, so that players can easily learn how to play
-- The game should be simple, but engaging, with an increasing level of complexity to appeal to people who like challenges and give them fun feeling of overcoming difficulty and achievement.
+- The game should be simple, engaging, but not too easy to appeal to people who like challenges and give them fun feeling of overcoming difficulty and achievement.
-- Provide reference to some well recognized characters to attract players' attention.
+- Provide reference to some well recognized characters to attract players' attention, and make the game more fun.

 User Goals:
 - Get a stimulating relaxation break.